facebook/facebook-for-woocommerce/readme.txt

 * Tweak - Add new product field external_update_time to measure product update latency by @mshymon in #2973
 * Fix - for 'PHP Warning: Undefined variable $fb_product_parent' by @mshymon in #2976
 * Fix - Updated logic to choose/create the feed for product sync by @mshymon in #2989
+* Add - Facebook Product Data Tab Enhancement by @devbodaghe in #2938

 [See changelog for all versions](https://raw.githubusercontent.com/facebook/facebook-for-woocommerce/refs/heads/main/changelog.txt).